insanity54/nanowrimo2017_practice/storynotes.md

 ### Ionic Shock

 A spherical blast of electricity.
 Multiple uses from static shock pranks to tazer-like nervous system interruption to electrocution executions.

+### Atomic Relegation

+Used to synthesize materials.
+Marth uses it to create a giant pickaxe, and the school's uniform.

 ### Pysical Translation